grafana/k6/CONTRIBUTING.md

    Remember, there's more to software development than code; if it's not properly planned, stuff gets messy real fast.

-2. Create a fork and open a feature branch based off develop - `feature/my-cool-feature` is the classic way to name these, but it really doesn't matter, as long as you don't hack directly on develop.
+2. Create a fork and open a feature branch - `feature/my-cool-feature` is the classic way to name these, but it really doesn't matter, as long as you don't hack directly on develop.

-3. Create a pull request - make sure you make it from your feature branch to develop!
+3. Create a pull request!

-4. We will discuss implementation details until it's polished and perfect, then a maintainer will merge it.
+4. We will discuss implementation details until everyone is happy, then a maintainer will merge it.

-We use [git flow](http://nvie.com/posts/a-successful-git-branching-model/), so you may recognize our branching structure from, well, every other project that does this.
-If not, have a look at that post and you'll feel right at home in no time.

 Style guide
 -----------